danieldkim/charlotte/README.md

 plays the role of constructor for a browser instance so we discuss its details here.

-The `baseUrl`, `rootUrl`, and `assetUrl` can be provided as options.
+The `baseUrl`, `rootUrl`, and `assetRootUrl` can be provided as options.
 If not provided, the browser instance will inherit those of the `charlotte` object that created it.
 Other options are described below.

 ### followRedirects